 The natural comfort and joy of our being is expressed when the body becomes steady.

-Expect to explore postures in a creative way and connect to the breath as your friend.
-Learn to fully relax and find stillness whilst enjoying some philosophy to maintain your curiosity.
+Expect to explore yoga in creative ways with breath-work forming the foundation of the practice.
+Learn how to fully relax and find stillness whilst enjoying some philosophy to maintain your curiosity.

 After each sequence or part of the practice we offer ourselves time to observe the shifts that have occurred within us.
 The breath allows us to observe our response.